-Design is primarily about narrative, with objects informing the development of story.
+Design to explore the material expression and transformation of meaning.
 Professor Iain R Webb explores his own unique archive to explore changes in reporting and presenting fashion in our image-led culture.
-Carl Clerkin designs exhibitions which introduce mythical histories, supported by made objects.
+Marloes ten Bhomer researches the cultural work done by women's shoes.

 Designing to enable productive response to the climate emergency.
 Dr Paul Micklethwaite works on the impact of the sustainability agenda on our theories and practices of design.
 The work of Konstantinos Chalaris with The Body Shop delivers sustainable design propositions that increase resource efficiency, close material loops and enhance product, material and brand value.